 Matsya fish in underwater scene

-of vermillion, gliding serenly through water plants and lotus that are seemingly alive with
+of vermillion, gliding serenly through water plants and lotus that are seemingly alive with rhythmic movements of

-tenth incarnation of the God Vishnu was that of a fish once.
+of the God Vishnu was that of a fish once.
 According to the epic, the fish called Matsya, saved Manu (equivalent to

 Noah) from the great flood.
-In addition, a demon had stolen sacred texts from Brahma, the God
+In addition, a demon had stolen sacred texts from Brahma, the God of original creation,

 and hid the scriptures at the bottom of the ocean.
 Matsya, the fish incarnation, retrieved the sacred texts and